mona-chen/jistflow/docs/api-change.md

 # Changes to the Firefish API

-Breaking changes are indecated by the :warning: icon.
+Breaking changes are indicated by the :warning: icon.

 ## v1.0.5 (unreleased)